-Shrubs adapt to their environments in a variety of ways, among them by developing prickly leaves or stems.
-Sharp, thorny foliage helps prevent browsing by deer, rabbits or other wildlife that like to dine on landscape plants.
-Thorns help keep wildlife and humans from trampling on shrubs.
-Prickly shrubs can also serve as protective shelters for small, beneficial wildlife.
+Shrubs adapt to their environments in a variety of ways, and some developed prickly stems or leaves during their evolution.
+Sharp, thorny foliage helps prevent grazing by deer, rabbits or other wildlife that like to dine on landscape plants.
+Thorny bushes also provide protective shelter for small, beneficial wildlife.
+Thorns also keep wildlife and humans from tramping on shrubs, which makes them an excellent choice for natural hedges and barriers.

-Like the wild rose, the Southern blackberry (Rubus argutus) grows only a few feet tall but can spread more than 10 feet wide.
-These quick-growing bushes have spiny, arching stems.
-Southern blackberries produce white to pink flowers in early summer, followed by large, edible fruits in late summer and fall.
+Like the wild rose, the Southern blackberry (Rubus argutus) grows only a few feet tall but can spread more than 10 feet wide with spiny, arching stems.
+Southern blackberries grow quickly in USDA zones 5 through 9, producing white to pink flowers in early summer, followed by large, edible fruits in late summer and fall.
 Southern blackberries can thrive in full sun to shade and prefer moist, well-drained soil.

 The catclaw acacia (Acacia greggii) is a large shrub native to the southwestern United States.
 Catclaw acacia can grow to 15 feet tall with a 25-foot spread and possesses large, twisted, extremely sharp thorns and gray-green deciduous foliage.
 The catclaw acacia blooms in spring with aromatic spikes of yellow blossoms that attract butterflies before growing into flat, brown seed pods.